Ad Grants Conversion Tracking Guide

 Recommended best practice: Consider using an attribution model other than last click

-We recommend using Time Decay (aka Waterfall model).
-This gives distribution value with more allocated to the last interaction.
-For example, when one conversion is preceded by 4 clicks on ads, each click gets a fraction of the conversions; e.g. 0.4, 0.3, 0.2 and 0.1.
+We recommend using Time Decay (a.k.a.
+Waterfall model).
+This gives distributes value with more allocated to the last interaction.
+For example, when one conversion was preceded by 4 clicks on ads, each click gets a fraction of the conversions, e.g. 0.4, 0.3, 0.2 and 0.1.

 Use your conversion data to inform smart bidding

-Accurate conversion tracking is important so smart bidding strategies use accurate insights to bid higher for valuable clicks to your organisation.
+Accurate conversion tracking is important so smart bidding strategies use accurate insights to bid higher for valuable clicks to your organization.

-Set your bid strategy to Maximise Conversions or Maximise Conversion Values
+Set your bid strategy to Maximize Conversions or Maximize Conversion Values

 Use a conversion based Smart Bidding strategy and let the system bid higher for an audience more likely to complete your online goals.